MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/Recommendation.md

 ---
 title: Recommendation
-description: some description
-ms.service:: common-data-model
-ms.reviewer: anneta
-ms.topic: article
-ms.date: 2/15/2019
+description: This is the mechanism through which Foundations provide recommendations back to a grant applicant. ms.service: common-data-model ms.reviewer: anneta ms.topic: article ms.date: 2/15/2019